dimitarminchev/DCPA/content/117_RSS_Reader_1.0.md

 ## Demo

-Изглед от бизнес логиката \(C\#\) в интегрираната среда за разработка Visual Studio по време на разработване на приложението:
+View of the business logic \(C\#\) in the integrated development environment Visual Studio during application development:

 ![](/images/45_RSS_Reader_1.0_BL.png)

-_Фиг.
-45. Изглед от бизнес логиката на разработваното приложение_
+_Fig.
+45. View of the business logic of the application under development_

-Стартирайте приложението от менюто: **Debug &gt; Start Debugging** или като натиснете клавиш **F5**.
+Start the application from the menu: **Debug &gt; Start Debugging** or by pressing the **F5** key.

 ![](/images/46_RSS_Reader_1.0_Run.png)

-_Фиг.46 Универсално приложение за четене на Интернет новинарски емисии от RSS източници_
+_Fig.
+46. Universal application for reading Internet news feeds from RSS sources_